mfwolffe/mfwolffe/README.md

 > he doesn't like Microsoft Office, but he'll use it when cornered.
 >
 > he understands that the jazzers who understand
-> i.e., and whole-hearted-ly not e.g.,
+> i.e., and whole-heart-ed-ly not e.g.,
 > who aren't pedantic pissants ;)
 > are talking about the same things as the people who implore for open source...
 >